Ctri-The-Third/SpaceTraders_dispatcher/blog/week2.md

 Thus, I made the decision to fully remove even the stubs of the behaviour in the objects and complete the seperation of data and behaviour.

+# Testing!
+Testing has to be testing behaviour scripts rather than individual endpoints, because we are constrainted by the game state - we can't arbitrarily test endpoints and confirm we're handling responses, unless our game state is in a place where we can do these things.
+Or we'd have to mock the API, which is a lot of work. testing scripts should have lots of asserts (sadly) and be fast-forward-able.

 # Active concerns
 * Presently there is a concern that surveys are not being properly transmitted toand consumed by the API.